Find your happiness in Nuuksio National Park

-As you may know, Finland was selected as the happiest country in the world for the fifth time in a row.
+As you may know, Finland was selected as the happiest country in the world for the sixth time in a row.
 What makes Finns the happiest people in the world?
 It is simple!
 Here are our 4+1 tips for you to experience happiness in the Finnish way!

 Embrace the nature

 Visiting nature parks and spending time outdoors have more than a few benefits to one´s wellbeing.
 Just imagine waking up in a comfy bed surrounded by singing birds or just listening to the waving trees.
 Welcome to the world of glamorous camping i.e. glamping.
 Glamping is a wonderful way to stay comfortable and still very close to local nature.
 In Espoo´s national park Nuuksio you can try at least 4 different types of glamping - nest up in Haltia Lake Lodge, float on one of Espoo´s 95 lakes in Solvalla Glass Igloo, hang in a tree in Tentsile EcoCamp, or lodge with most southern Santa´s helpers in Igluhut by Nuuksio Reindeer Park.